MuhammadBinary/HeardAutism---USAII-Muhd-Cora-/README.md

 # 🌍 The Story Behind Heard

-> "The project was I spired by watching my younger brother fear playing/interacting with our neighbors autistic child.
+> The project was inspired by watching my younger brother fear playing/interacting with our neighbors autistic child.
 And that came from the common misconception and stigma surrounding autism.

 We want to give caregivers and most especially parents a clearer signal when words and faces are hard to read."